Human Rights Day

 On December 10, 1948, the United Nations General Assembly adopted the Universal Declaration of Human Rights (UDHR).
 The Declaration stipulates universal values and international standards of human rights that everyone is entitled to as a human being.
 This annual date of observance commemorates the day the Declaration was adopted and is an opportunity to emphasize the importance of human rights in realizing the world we want.

-As the country’s leading union, UFCW Canada believes that workers’ rights are human rights, and our day-to-day work is guided by this principle.
+UFCW Canada believes that workers’ rights are human rights, and our day-to-day work is guided by this principle.
 To learn more about UFCW’s efforts in the area of human rights, visit our Human Rights, Equity & Diversity webpage.
+UFCW members and their families can also register on webCampus and take our Human Rights webCampus courses.